 - Ordering Product Backlog items; and,

-The Product Owner may do the above work or may delegate the responsibility to others.
-Regardless, the Product Owner remains accountable.
-The word delegate mentioned above is open for interpretation now.
-When we say that the Product Owner may delegate, then to whom he/she delegates this?
-The agile world has created few roles like “Business Analyst, and “Proxy Product Owner” for this delegation.
+When do we say that the Product Owner may delegate, then to whom does he/she delegate this?
+The agile world has created a few roles like "Business Analyst, and "Proxy Product Owner" for this delegation.

 There is now a defined clarity on what Business Analyst gets delegated, which is understanding the elements of the system and then internalizing them into the team's requirements which is responsible for creating the Product.